g-l-mansell/RcppRidge/data/README.md

 # About Dataset

-Data set on residential electricity demand in Ireland, from the CER Smart Metering Project on Electricity Customer Behaviour Trial <http://www.ucd.ie/issda/data/commissionforenergyregulationcer/>.
+`Irish.RData` is a dataset of residential electricity demand in Ireland, from the CER Smart Metering Project on Electricity Customer Behaviour Trial <http://www.ucd.ie/issda/data/commissionforenergyregulationcer/>.

-This is a subset of the full data set.

-`Irish` is a list containing `indCons`, `survey`, and `extra`
+It contains the list `Irish`, containing `indCons`, `survey`, and `extra`, described in more detail below.
+The other RData objects are made during the analysis.

 ### indCons
 A matrix where each row is the demand for an individual household in kWh.